 It has been a pretty long time since we’ve been publishing “How-to Guides” and “Tips & Tricks” on our blog.
-But there is one term which is unique in most of them and is consider to be a top priority while performing these guides.
+But there is one term which is unique in most of them and is considered to be a top priority while performing these guides.
 And yes, we’re talking of the “Developer options”.
 While most of you might be aware of what it is, new users should also have this in their knowledge.

 “Developer options” is a set of combined tools and options meant to be used by experienced users or developers, and could be found under device Settings on all Android device.
 It is highly essential to enable Developer options in order to switch USB Debugging ON, which is a necessary aspect when working on ADB/Fastboot commands and Android Developer Tools.

-For many users the Developer options is just a panel of options that lets them enable USB Debugging.
-The truth is, Developer options has much more significant role to play that you think of.
+For many users, the Developer options is just a panel of options that lets them enable USB Debugging.
+The truth is, Developer options has a much more significant role to play that you think of.
 And so we take this privilege to explain the Android Developer options and all its related options/settings to you.
 However, to access these settings you first need to enable Developer options, which could be easily done following this guide:

 Below is every term related to Developer options in the simplest manner possible.

 - Take bug report: A bug report is essential for reporting any crashed service, it may be an app or a system service.
 This option helps in gathering the device log and sending it to anyone (developer or developing community) for tackling and fixing issues.
 Tap on Take bug report and then on REPORT.
 It will take a minute or so to prepare and capture the bug report, then it shall appear in the notification panel.
 Tap on it and share it according to your will.

 - Desktop backup password: ADB could be used to take backup or restore the Apps or App Data.
 This option forces a password on the backup process, which is later a mandatory aspect while restoring the same backup.